royalapplications/docs/src/r2023/scripting/objects/gateways/royalazurebastiongateway.md

 Type: `string`, Default Value: `Empty String`
 The external unique object identifier (GUID) of the object.
 ## Advanced
+### AdditionalLoginArgs
+Type: `string`, Default Value: `Empty String`
+Additional arguments to be passed on to the az login command.
 ### AdditionalTunnelArgs
 Type: `string`, Default Value: `Empty String`
 Additional arguments to be passed on to the az CLI when the tunnel is created.